Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding

 - What is the condition of the seller's tank?
 Make sure the water is clean, filtered and doesn't have a bad smell.

 - It's normal for females to be pregnant and often, considered a buyer's bonus—pay for the female, get her fry for free.
 Many beginners enjoy purchasing these “lucky dips” from pet stores because you never know what the babies will look like!

 - Ask the breeder what diet the fish was raised on.
-They'll adapt quicker to their new home should they get fed the same food.
+They'll adapt quicker to their new home if they get fed the same food.

 - Don't get pushed into a sale.
 There is a certain pressure to buy when visiting a private breeder.
 If you're not happy with what you see, you are allowed to leave without purchasing anything.